AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/using-images.md

       You can safely ignore this warning, or you can silence it by providing the flag `--platform linux/x86_64` to your `docker run` command.

+## Using Docker images on virtual computers

+You can also obtain and run Docker images on [Lightsail for Research (LSfR) virtual computers](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws).
+The [Docker command-line tool](https://docs.docker.com/engine/reference/commandline/cli/) comes pre-installed on all LSfR instances and is, by default, running in the background for use.
+You can learn more about using the Docker command-line interface (CLI) [from the Docker website](https://docs.docker.com/reference/cli/docker/).

+Docker images can be pulled and run as described above, using the [`docker pull`](#obtaining-docker-images) and [`docker run`](#using-docker-run) commands.
+Because Docker Desktop is not available on LSfR instances, you will need to [set Docker's resource settings using the Docker CLI](https://docs.docker.com/config/containers/resource_constraints/).

+!!! note
+      When [creating a virtual computer](../../aws/lsfr/creating-vcs.md) to use to run a Docker image, make sure you [request sufficient resources](../..//aws/lsfr/creating-vcs/#choosing-an-instance-size) for Docker to allocate to the container.